Trendsonline reports that startup Cope it has received an investment by CAPNOVA and private investors.

 Cope it is a startup that focuses on calming anxiety for patients, starting with dentist anxiety.
 Studies conducted estimates that approximately 40 % of the population in varying degrees, suffer from dental phobia, of which 90 % may be treated by cognitive therapy.
 In collaboration with psychologists, doctors and dentists, Cope it developed a mobile cognitive therapy that can alleviate anxiety.

-Minimizing dentist anxiety is important, as oral health has effects on a person well-being.
-Studies have shown oral hygien is related to cardiovascular diseases, affects pregnancy and even Alzheimer’s disease risks.
+Minimizing dentist anxiety is important, as oral health has effects on a person well-being, why not find out more about dentist anxiety from the industry experts.
+Studies have shown oral hygiene is related to cardiovascular diseases, affects pregnancy and even Alzheimer’s disease risks.

 The size of the investment is not disclosed, but said to be in the six digits euros.
 The cash injection is reported to be used for scaling the international market.

-The app is only available through a dental clinic and is supported by a system that integrates patient’s treatment at the clinic.
+The app is only available through a dental clinic and is supported by a system that integrates patient’s treatment at the clinic (go here to learn more about dental systems).
 Despite the fact that Cope it just has been on the market for three months, the system is already implemented in several clinics across Denmark.

 “There is great potential in the idea behind Cope it, which is not only about dental phobia, but also other forms of anxiety.”

 – said Otto Mountain Hausgaard, Investment Manager at CAPNOVA, to Trendsonline.

 CAPNOVA is joined by two private investors with very different backgrounds: Jeppe Klausen and Charlotte Klinge.
 Jeppe has the last 8 years working with IT solutions for insurance and has just founded his third company after the sale of Process Factory.
 Charlotte has 15 years of experience in working with a particular focus on stress and well-being including from her years as a global safety manager at Novo Nordisk.